JochenFM/MS3_VideoLibrary/TESTING.md

 **Profile page**

-- Unfinished as yet
+- Unfinished as yet.
 - Username interjected dynamically into profile card.
 - Icons to edit and delete icon in place, but only the latter is functional bringing up a confirmation modal with option to cancel.
-- Username's favourites and uploaded videos show with content to be added at a later stage from
+- Username's favourite and uploaded videos show with content to be added at a later stage from MongoDB and Cloudinary.

 <div align="right"><a style="text-align:right" href="#top">Go to index</a></div>